anabramos/getnailedwithdany/README.md

 - Problem Statement: Louise Smith

-    I am a real estate agent trying to book easy and flexible beauty services for myself but I don’t have the time to call different saloons to check if they have availibility because I am a mother with unpredictable working hours which makes me feel like if I don’t get to easily make appointments for getting my nails done, I will have to go to work with un-done nails and I won’t be taken seriously in my job.
+    I am a real estate agent trying to book easy and flexible beauty services for myself but I don’t have the time to call different saloons to check if they have availability  because I am a mother with unpredictable working hours which makes me feel like if I don’t get to easily make appointments for getting my nails done, I will have to go to work with un-done nails and I won’t be taken seriously in my job.

 ### User Stories